Blog>Trade>Makita vs DeWalt - which is best in 2025?

 While DeWalt are ahead in the battery department, it's Makita that wins when it comes to charging.
 Their 18V tools come with a Rapid Optimum Charger that can take a battery from empty to full in just 45 minutes.

-DeWalt can’t get near this level of convenience at the moment.
+When it comes to batteries, Makita win this one.
+DeWalt can't get near this level of convenience at the moment.

 Makita vs DeWalt circular saw